dtokazaki/okazakibruce2019/README.md

-This documentation is for the use for the use of the REST api connected to piggybank app Errors being -1 or key error are almost always equivalent
+#This documentation is for the use for the use of the REST api connected to piggybank app
+###errors being -1 or key error are almost always equivalent

 Create God (NOTE: This ID is no longer available since the DELETE function was called)
 	type: PUT